mbman11/octo-potato/README.md

 ## javascript program which randomly generates a secure password.

-This program generates a password that must be at least 8 to 128 characters in length and must include at least 1 upper-case letter, 1 special character, and 1 numeric character.
+This program generates a password that must be at least 8 to 128 characters total in length and must include at least 1 upper-case letter, 1 special character, and 1 numeric character.

 * so we need a password generator that is 8-128 characters long

 * it needs to have 1 special, 1 uppercase, 1 lowercase, and 1 number at least.

-* each time prompted the user must answer
+* each time prompted the user must answer criteria

  ## password must be at least 8 to 128 characters in length.